By Pras Chatterjee May 26, 2026

 2. Review Past Performance

-That review acts as a mirror to reflect the organization’s financial health and operational efficiency over previous periods.
-Thus, this retrospective analysis involves a comprehensive examination of financial statements (e.g., income statements, balance sheets, and cash flow statements) alongside operational metrics.
+Reviewing past performance acts as a mirror to reflect the organization’s financial health and operational efficiency over previous periods.
+This retrospective analysis involves a comprehensive examination of financial statements (e.g., income statements, balance sheets, and cash flow statements) alongside operational metrics.

 Yet this review process goes beyond merely looking at numbers.
 Instead, it requires a deep dive into the reasons behind those numbers.
 If the company experienced a significant variance in actual revenues compared to budgeted revenues in a recent FP&A report, for example, knowing the why behind that variance is vital.
 Was it due to changing market conditions, a new competitor entering the market or perhaps internal factors such as production issues?